 Ten years later, listening to that story is less painful than I thought it would be.
 I have a different appreciation for my grandfather’s openness and honesty and perspective.
 Now I understand myself as more flawed than I thought I was then.
 Less “enlightened” than I thought I was.
 I have more to work on, but at least I’m seeing the work more clearly.

 A few weeks ago, I talked with two African-American police officers who worked with my grandfather in the 10th.
-They each had very different perspectives about him and the kind of person and cop he was.
+They each had very different perspectives about him and the kind of person and officer he was.

 But both of them immediately remembered him, in specific detail, half a century later.
 One said he was a cut-up and a ham, and that my grandfather taught him how to do police work.
 The other suggested that my grandfather didn’t have the back of an African-American colleague during a run that turned dangerous.